Defending OUI Charges Involving Prescription Medications in Massachusetts

 Relevant Massachusetts Laws and Regulations

-Any drug with impairing side effects could lead to OUI charges.
+Any drug with impairing side effects could lead to an OUI charge.
 However, certain medications are more commonly involved in such cases:

 • Benzodiazepines (e.g., Xanax, Valium): Often prescribed for anxiety or insomnia, they can cause drowsiness and slowed reaction times.